Needs of dogs

 - a suitable diet

-- to be able to exhibit normal behaviour patterns
+- to be able to show normal behaviour patterns

-- to be housed with, or apart from, other animals
+- to be able to get on with other animals

 - to be protected from pain, suffering, injury and disease